TommyMaes/SetVol/README.md

 # SetVol
-A little program that allows to set a specific volume on windows startup
+A little program that allows to set a specific volume on every windows startup

 Very simple and lightweight

-Doesn't run in the background, no systemtray icon or any notifications
+Doesn't stay running in background, no systemtray icon or any notifications

 I made it becouse i needed the function and could not find anything like this